 - Wash and trim the carrots and ensure all pieces are similar in size.
 If some pieces are bigger simply slice thicker carrots in half lengthwise.

 - In a large pan over medium heat add the carrots, honey, thyme, water and balsamic vinegar.
-Cover with a lid and let simmer for 10 minutes.
+Stir and cover with a lid and let simmer for 10 minutes.

 - Remove lid add a pinch of salt and stir.
-Let simmer for another 10 minutes or until carrots are fork-tender.
+Let simmer for another 10 minutes stirring occassionally until carrots are fork-tender.
 Serve immediately.